OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 ![Image of differences between using Yo Office and writing your own JSON](../images/custom-functions-json.png)

 > [!NOTE]
 > Remember to connect your manifest to the JSON file you create, through the `<Resources>` section in your XML manifest file if you do not use the `yo office` generator.
-Note that the server settings on the server that hosts the JSON file must have [CORS](https://developer.mozilla.org/docs/Web/HTTP/CORS) enabled in order for custom functions to work correctly in Excel on the web.

 ## Authoring metadata and connecting to the manifest